Scroll to down to the bottom for a CSA Q&A

 We are offering two share sizes to meet the demands of various households.
-Our CSA members pick up at the Upper East Side Farmers Market every Saturday from 10am-2pm at Legion Park located at Biscayne blvd and 66th street, or at a members home in coconut grove (also on Saturday) .
+Our CSA members pick up their shares at the Upper East Side Farmers Market or a location across the street from the Coconut Grove metro rail station every Saturday.
 The CSA runs from mid-November for 20 consecutive weeks until April (exact start date to be determined by our harvest).
 Please note we will be skipping share pick up on Christmas and New Years.

 Community Supported Agriculture, or CSA, is a relationship of mutual support and commitment between farmers and members.
 It implies a willingness to share both the bounty from the land and at least some of the risks involved with production.
 Through seasonal subscriptions, growers provide CSA members with weekly fresh vegetable selections.
 The result?
 Just picked-fresh, locally grown produce; vegetables grown for flavor, not shelf life; and a vibrant local farm economy.